Detailed guides to painful problems, treatments & moresitemap

 Don’t bother with any physical therapy.
 That’s the last thing you need.
 You mainly just need rest, and general activity when you can handle it.
 Maybe in a while go a couple times and get a little coaching and some course correction, but mostly it’s a waste of time and money.

 Harsh!
-But not without justification — this is the cost of some serious and well-documented backwardness in physical therapy.8 Many or even most mainstream rehabilitation options and treatments are based on some really antiquated ideas, and offer surprisingly little evidence-based bang for the buck-per-minute.
-It isn’t “quackery,” per se, but it certainly falls far short of good, modern care with proven benefits.
+But not without justification — this is the cost of some serious and well-documented backwardness in physical therapy.42 Many or even most seemingly mainstream rehabilitation options and treatments are based on some antiquated ideas, and offer surprisingly little evidence-based bang for the buck-per-minute.
+It isn’t quite “quackery” — not like homeopathy — but it falls far short of evidence-based medicine.

 Embrace the uncertainty!